Adlengton History, Family Crest & Coats of Arms

 Indeed there are at least four listings of the place name in the Domesday Book of 1086: Edintone (Buckinghamshire); Eddintone (Greater London); Eddintune (Kent); and Edintone (Northamptonshire.)

 Some of the first listings of the surname include: William de Adinton in the Pipe Rolls of Buckinghamshire in 1176; Hugh de Adinton in the Assize Rolls of 1202; and Gilbert de Adintun who was listed in Surrey in 1226.

 Early History of the Adlengton family

-Another 330 words (24 lines of text) covering the years 1644 and 1719 are included under the topic Early Adlengton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adlengton research.
+Another 97 words (7 lines of text) covering the years 1644 and 1719 are included under the topic Early Adlengton History in all our PDF Extended History products and printed products wherever possible.

 Adlengton Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Adlengton were recorded, including Addington, Adington, Adinton, Addinton and others.

 Early Notables of the Adlengton family (pre 1700)